 If you were to start chess from scratch today, which might be the case for some, it could take you over two years of intense effort to reach this title.
 Now 2 years might feel a lot, but it’s even longer if you are not practicing for hours and hours daily.
-That includes all round development – Tactics, Openings, Middlegames and Endgames.
+That includes all-around development – Tactics, Openings, Middlegames, and Endgames.

-For fastest improvement I would recommend having a personal coach, that way you get to work on YOUR weaknesses and not just work on general improvement.
-If it’s not feasible for you due to time or economical constraints, I can highly recommend structured online courses that can help you for all round development.
-Chessbase has some amazing opening DVDs that I have personally learnt a lot from, although chess24 is taking over the opening arena now, albeit their courses are much more expensive and out of reach for most.
-You can of course check out courses on chessassist.com that we have tailor made based on our years of experience that will take your game to the next level.
+For the fastest improvement, I would recommend having a personal coach, that way you get to work on YOUR weaknesses and not just work on general improvement.
+If it’s not feasible for you due to time or economical constraints, I can highly recommend structured online courses that can help you with all-around development.
+Chessbase has some amazing opening DVDs that I have personally learned a lot from, although chess24 is taking over the opening arena now, albeit their courses are much more expensive and out of reach for most.
+You can of course check out courses on chessassist.com that we have tailor-made based on our years of experience that will take your game to the next level.

 What possible roadblocks will I face to the title?

-Second could be time.
+The second could be time.
 Maybe you are not a young kid going to school, you have a job, or a family to spend time with.
 In such a scenario, the goal will likely take longer.
-But remember, little improvement is better than no improvement, and working everyday, even for a little while on your craft will go a long way to get the title of your dreams.
+But remember, little improvement is better than no improvement, and working every day, even for a little while on your craft will go a long way to get the title of your dreams.

-The NM title can be the starting point of chess mastery for some and the end point of chess training for others based on your priorities.
+The NM title can be the starting point of chess mastery for some and the endpoint of chess training for others based on your priorities.
 But hard work is a common theme for both.
 Just playing online chess wouldn’t get you there.
-Analyze your games after you play them, study recommended books and work regularly.
+Analyze your games after you play them, the study recommended books, and work regularly.
 One step at a time, your goal will come closer until you have two digits in front of your name that will stay there forever.

 So these were the thoughts of NM Sahil Tickoo.
 That’s it!
 If you really found this article helpful then please share it with others.
 Thanks!